|This article was published in the Spring 2003 issue of Bible and Spade.|

 U.S. News & World Report religion writer Jeffery Sheler observes:

 The spirit of post-Enlightenment skepticism unquestionably continues to dominate the Biblical academy.
-But it is skepticism seemingly less rigid and dogmatic than it has been at times in the past...There are many scholars of a decidedly “secular” nature who nonetheless appreciate the possibility of realities, some which are represented in the Bible, that are beyond the scope of nature and of a natural explanation (1999:14).
+But it is skepticism seemingly less rigid and dogmatic than it has been at times in the past....There are many scholars of a decidedly “secular” nature who nonetheless appreciate the possibility of realities, some of which are represented in the Bible, that are beyond the scope of nature and of a natural explanation.
+(1999: 14)

 The Biblical Evidence for the Exodus